 A TWC employee may accept a payment to which the employee is lawfully entitled in a capacity other than his/her official status.
 In this case, the employee may accept the offer without restriction.
 Remember, a TWC employee may not take an honorarium for a service that the employee would not have been asked to provide but for his/her official status.
-Please review the section titled Restrictions on Employment elsewhere in this policy for further information on review and approval requirements for outside employment and activities.
+Activity performed by a TWC employee outside of their official TWC capacity may constitute Outside Activity, requiring additional review and approval.